 - The disturbance of contaminated groundwater shall be performed in accordance with the approved Work Plan, DOTA EHE-EHMP, or Site-Specific EHMP, where applicable.
-HDOH HEER Office will determine whether additional sampling is required. - 2.
-If contaminated groundwater is uncovered at a previously unknown source or site on the project, the Contractor shall immediately notify the DOTA Engineer, DOTA AIR-EE, and HDOH HEER Office of its discovery.
-Provide a location map with GPS coordinates and approximate depth of the groundwater (bgs) at which the discovery was encountered. - 3.
-During excavation and disturbance of impacted groundwater, all workers, supervisory personnel, subcontractors and consultants must take precautionary measures as necessary to prevent exposure of the workers and the general public to COCs and inhalation of associated vapors.
-Free product, sheen, and impacted groundwater must be managed properly.
+HDOH HEER Office will determine whether additional sampling is required. - If contaminated groundwater is uncovered at a previously unknown source or site on the project, the Contractor shall immediately notify the DOTA Engineer, DOTA AIR-EE, and HDOH HEER Office of its discovery.
+Provide a location map with GPS coordinates and approximate depth of the groundwater (bgs) at which the discovery was encountered.